pretix/pretix/doc/api/resources/item_variations.rst

 Variations of items can be use for products (items) that are available in different sizes, colors or other variations of the same product.
-The addons resource contains the following public fields:
+The variations resource contains the following public fields:

 .. rst-class:: rest-resource-table